nblumoe/nblumoe.github.com/_posts/2012-05-31-rule-the-bash-how-to-edit-cli-input-with-vim.md

 execute this in your bash:
 > set -o vi

-This way you will get an insert and command mode right in your command line!
+This way you will get vim insert and command modes right in your command line!
 So you can use the movement and replacement commands of vi.
-If you like it put this in your ~/.bashrc to make it a permanent change to your bash.
+If you like it, put this in your ~/.bashrc to make it a persistent change to your bash.